 With two speedlites, you use one on the camera in transmit mode (Youngnuo and Canon both call this the “master” mode) to control the off camera flash in “slave” mode.
 Or you can have a transmitter on the camera and an off-camera speedlite.
 And of course you can get more than the minimum, two item system.

-Each off-camera speedlite must be set to receive mode which both Yongnuo and Canon call the “slave” mode (a term I wish both companies would change).
+Each off-camera speedlite must be set to receive mode which both Yongnuo and Canon call the “slave” mode.
 Each speedlite comes factory set to group A but you can change the group designation on the back of the speedlite.
 You don’t need to change the settings on that flash again unless you want to change the group setting or put it on the camera.
 The on-camera speedlite or transmitter controls all off camera speedlite functions by radio control in both ETTL and manual mode.

 The menu system of the transmitter is identical to the menu system of the speedlite when it is in “master” mode.
 The top transmitter (photo above) has all speedlites in all groups set to the same flash exposure compensation.
 The bottom transmitter (photo above) has each group set to a different flash exposure compensation.
 One or more groups could also be set to manual flash output with the amount of manual power for each group set individually using the transmitter.